xga0/xga0.github.io/_pages/about.md

 Research Experience
 ------
 - Research Assistant, New Jersey Institute of Technology
+    - Led a project to develop a knowledge graph enhanced thread recommender system for online health forums
     - Led a project to increase the likelihood of having patients answer a phone call from the healthcare provider through machine learning and deep learning techniques, including a graph-based call time prediction model and a hybrid patient reachability prediction model
     - Led the design of a novel hybrid NLP approach and the development of a prototype system for extracting cancer biomarkers from free-text pathology reports
     - Developed a hierarchical time-aware neural network for personalized risk prediction of adverse drug events using claims data